aws-ia/terraform-aws-eks-blueprints/examples/gitops/argocd-multi-cluster/README.md

 ## Update Spoke Cluster Template

-You have the option to edit the file [spoke-cluster-template/main.tf](./spoke-cluster-template/main.tf) to change the configuration of the spoke clusters.
+You can edit the file [spoke-cluster-template/main.tf](./spoke-cluster-template/main.tf) to change the configuration of the spoke clusters.

 (Optional) Each spoke cluster deploys a different set of Cluster addons and applications.
 See the `main.tf` for each spoke cluster to review the configuration.

-(Optional) Spoke cluster can be created in different accounts or regions than the hub cluster, inpect the `main.tf` to pass the optional parameters.
+(Optional) You have the option to create clusters in different accounts or regions than the hub cluster, inspect the `main.tf` to pass the optional parameters.
 ```hcl
 spoke_profile = "account-spoke-Admin"
 spoke_region  = "us-east-1"